GVDmeijde/GPane/README.md

 ##Future work:
 This is only a very first version of the GPane.
 I am planning to extend more classes in the Pane hierarchie (like Region) and spread the new functions over these classes instead of having them all in one class.

+##Support:
+For Suggestions or Issues you can contact me at Info@kingtech.nl All rights reserved.